ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+then spread in cakes about an eighth of an inch
+thick in the sun.
+They will dry enough in
+three or four days to pack away in bags, which
 should hang in adry room.” e consider the
 tomate and rhubarb the moot healthy products
 of the garden,